rcompanhoni/javascript-snippets/README.md

 #### Lesson 2 - Odd Occurrences in Array

 Write a function that, given an array A consisting of N integers fulfilling the above conditions, returns the value of the unpaired element.

+#### Lesson 2 - Cyclic Rotation

+Write a function that, given a zero-indexed array A consisting of N integers and an integer K, returns the array A rotated K times.

 ## Chrome Extensions